Planet Hunters

 Planet Hunters is a citizen science project to find exoplanets using human eyes.
 It does this by having users analyze data from the NASA Kepler space telescope and the NASA Transiting Exoplanet Survey Satellite.
 It was launched by a team led by Debra Fischer at Yale University, as part of the Zooniverse project.

 History

 Planet Hunters and Planet Hunters 2.0

 The project was launched on December 16, 2010, after the first Data Release of Kepler data as the Planet Hunters Project.
 300,000 volunteers participated in the project and the project team published 8 scientific papers.
 On December 14, 2014, the project was re-launched as Planet Hunters 2.0, with an improved website and considering that the volunteers will look at K2 data.
-As of November 2018 Planet Hunters identified 50% of the known planets with an orbital period larger than two years.
+As of November 2018 Planet Hunters had identified 50% of the known planets with an orbital period larger than two years.

 Non-Planet Hunters project: Exoplanet Explorers

 In 2017 the project Exoplanet Explorers was launched.
 It was another planet hunting project at Zooniverse and discovered the system K2-138 and the exoplanet K2-288Bb.
 This project was launched during the television program Stargazing Live and the discovery of the K2-138 system was announced during the program.